ccorcos/tuple-database/README.md

 # Tuple Database

-For more information about what makes this database unique, see [Motivation](#Motivation).

 - Embedded database, designed for [Local-First Software](https://www.inkandswitch.com/local-first/).
 - All queries are reactive.
 - Schemaless -- schemas are enforced by the application, not the database.